 A summer holiday in Europe can get expensive, but if you pick the right cities you can avoid the wallet-busting prices and snag some seriously excellent deals.
 These cities offer an alluring combination of rich culture, natural landscapes and fascinating history without the hefty price tag.
 From the charming atmosphere of Prague to the wine-loving city of Porto, here are the top budget-friendly destinations to visit in Europe this summer.

 Look out for our newsletters in your inbox soon.

-Porto, Lisbon (Hotel Prices & Photos)
+Porto, Portugal (Hotel Prices & Photos)